Retail stores are dying out store by store. It’s that simple.

 So instead, get yourself something worth polishing, something that will appreciate in value as you polish it, like a diamond.

 Being a sales associate, customer rep, or cashier is not a career for most people.
-Usually it’s a way to earn money to make a living.
+Usually, it’s a way to earn money to make a living.
 Most people want to move on, so keep it in mind.
 Those are temporary employees in most cases, instead of wasting your valuable resources on training them and seeing them leave, spend additional resources on hiring excellent candidates that will contribute to your business.

-Don’t get me wrong, I’m not saying don’t hire entry level.
-What I’m saying is look at their personality more than their skill set.
+Don’t get me wrong, I’m not saying don’t hire entry-level.
+What I’m saying is to look at their personality more than their skill set.
 A great personality is priceless, it is a doorway to any and all possibilities.
 A skill set is a doorway to a limited set of possibilities.
 A great personality is responsive to learning, it can be taught to be a good employee, it can be taught virtually any skill set.

 Hearing – what music do you play in your store?
 Does it add to your overall personality or does it ruin it?
 If no music is played, what is the ambient sound?
-Minimize distracting, useless sounds (ringing when customer walks in, squeaky floor, loud staff conversations, and even phone ringing.)
-Find ambient sound that adds to the atmosphere and your layout story.
+Minimize distracting, useless sounds (ringing when a customer walks in, squeaky floor, loud staff conversations, and even phone ringing.)
+Find an ambient sound that adds to the atmosphere and your layout story.
 Just like in a movie, music helps invoke emotions: fear, sadness, humor, silliness, etc. Use it wisely!

 Smell – what does your store smell like?
 If you’re dealing with fresh food, make sure it smells like fresh food, not rotten food.
 If you’re dealing with cooked food, make sure it smells like it and not greasy oil.
-Other stores, select fragrances that (yes) add to the story you’re telling.
+In other stores, select fragrances that (yes) add to the story you’re telling.
 Smelling plastic, cardboard, or worse your sales associate, does not add to your story, it ruins it – like a hammer to a screw.